The geometry of null-like disformal transformations: Introduction

 In Ref.\cite{Carvalho:2015omv}, besides demonstrating a link between disformal transformations and rainbow gravity, we further analyzed the mathematical properties of disformal transformations defined by time-like vectors (with respect to the background metric).
 We defined a disformal operator that acted on the (co-)tangent space, which worked as a decomposition of the disformal transformation on the metric tensor.
 This way, we managed to, in certain sense, explain the group operation rule of successive disformal transformations and solve some ambiguity issues.

 In the present text, we continue to study the properties of these transformations, now using null-like vectors to define them (which we call null-like disformal transformations).
-We explicitly decompose the connection and the curvature, study invariant geodesics and Killing vectors, generalize Weyl transformations for the geometry induced by null and time-like disformal transformations, define the disformal Killing equation and study the disformal operator using a Newman-Penrose basis.
+We explicitly decompose the connection and the curvature, study invariant geodesics and Killing vectors, generalize Weyl transformations for the geometry induced a null-like disformal transformation, define the disformal Killing equation and study the disformal operator using a Newman-Penrose basis.
+We also further decompose the null-like disformal transformation by its action on the spinor space, which could serve as a laboratory for inducing a disformal vector and furthermore a disformal metric.

-This text is divided as follows: In section \ref{preliminaries} we fix the notation used throughout the text, revise the definition of a derivative operator and list some formulae concerning conformal transformations.
-In section \ref{disformasse}, we study the geometry of null-like disformal transformations providing some generalizations of results valid in the conformal frame.
+This text is divided as follows: in section (\ref{preliminaries}) we fix the notation used throughout the text, revise the definition of a derivative operator and list some formulae concerning conformal transformations.
+In section (\ref{disformasse}), we study the geometry of null-like disformal transformations providing some generalizations of results valid in the conformal frame.
 In multiple examples we provide a test case to verify our results.
-In section \ref{disformalkillingeq} we extend the definition of a conformal Killing vector to the disformal case, showing explicitly a solution when the background metric is flat.
-Finally, in section \ref{disfopsec} we mention some relevant algebraic differences between the null and time-like disformal operators.
-In section \ref{conclusion}, we conclude with some future perspectives.
+In section (\ref{disfopsec}) we mention some relevant algebraic differences between the null and time-like disformal operators.
+Finally, in section (\ref{conclusion}), we conclude with some future perspectives.
+In \ref{app-disf}, we attempt to construct a disformal transformation in spinor space that yields a spacetime disformal transformation and it is shown that there is not a spin basis transformation that produces a spacetime disformal metric.